How to Attach Siding to an ICF Substrate

 Applying Vertical Siding to ICF

-Vertical style siding requires horizontal furring strips installed over the ICF for proper siding fastening spacing.
+Vertical style steel siding requires horizontal furring strips installed over the ICF for proper siding fastening spacing.

 Attaching Masonry Veneer Finish to ICF Walls